 At the top of my list is the marketing/purchase funnel.
 According to Wikipedia, the marketing/purchase funnel was developed in 1898.
 The marketing/purchase funnel suggests to marketers that a customer gets pushed along a purchase path that starts at ‘awareness’ and ends at ‘purchase’.
 An article by David Edelman (McKinsey & Company) in the Harvard Business Review (HBR) suggests the ‘Customer Decision Journey’ (listed below) is a more relevant approach to marketing in a new media environment.
 Brands need to pay greater attention to post purchase experiences that influence whether or not a customer enters ‘the loyalty loop’ as shown below.

+Using the model listed above, brands need to increase the importance they place on ‘brand advocates’.
+What does it mean to design public services?
 Alexander Fleming's discovery of penicillin was not as haphazard as it may have appeared.
 Innovation comes from deliberate processes I recently met a bright young policymaker on the local government graduate development programme.

-I was in full flow explaining the important role that design will play in creating the public services of the future when he interrupted, politely but firmly, and asked: "So what do you mean by design?"
-It's a good question.
+China needs new R&D models.
+Fast Company's FU to User Centered Design - this is the flooz.
+Forrester’s 2007 Customer Experience Rankings.
 Let me start by saying congratulations to the company that received the #1 ranking in Forrester’s 2007 Customer Experience Index (CxPi)… Forrester’s 2007 Customer Experience Index The 2007 CxPi ranks 112 firms across 9 industries: Banks, Credit Card Providers, Health Plans, Insurance Firms, Internet Service Providers, Investment Firms, Retailers, TV Service Providers, Wireless Phone Carriers.